Frequently Asked Questions

 Yes.
 You will observe when switching to Zeoclere that the pool water has a far better clarity, your chlorine usage will reduce and savings will be made by less backwashing.
 Every time you backwash you are dumping water which is expensive to replace, you are losing heated water which needs re-heating and the chemical water balance will be affected, therefore, additional chemicals are required.
 Zeoclere has a pedigree over two decades of delivering satisfactory water conditions to domestic, hydrotherapy, school, holiday camp and municipal pools.

-Jolly Gel Flocculent
+Jolly Gel Swimming Pool Flocculent

 I installed a cube of Jolly Gel in the pump strainer pot and it’s still there after 48 hours?

-The are two reason why the Jolly Gel cube is still in the pot: you have not run the pump continuously for 24+ hours.
+There are two reason why the Jolly Gel cube is still in the pot: you have not run the pump continuously for 24+ hours.
 Alternatively, the water temperature is below 26C (78F) – if this is the case the cube can be slower to dissolve.

 The Jolly Gel cube has gone ‘rock hard’ – is this a problem?